AaryaA31/4153-Image-Management-Service/README.md

 __Responsibilities__: Handles submission of text reviews and ratings, as well as retrieving reviews for a particular dish.

 __Endpoints__:
-- POST /api/v1/reviews: Submit a new review
-- GET /api/v1/reviews: Retrieve a list of all reviews
-- GET /api/v1/reviews/{id}: Retrieve review details
+- GET /api/v1/reviews/{id}/images: Retrieve image details
-- PUT /api/v1/reviews/{id}: Update review details
+- PUT /api/v1/reviews/{id}/images: Update image details
-- DELETE /api/v1/reviews/{id}: Delete a review
+- DELETE /api/v1/reviews/{id}/images: Delete an image
-More detailed documentation can be found at /apidocs

 ## How to Run
 1. Create a virtual environment and install dependencies in `requirements.txt`